ni-ze/rocketmq-streams/README.md

 ## Features

 * Lightweight deployment: RocketMQ Streams can be deployed separately or in cluster mode.
-* Various types of data input and output: source supports RocketMQ while sink supports databases and RocketMQ, etc.
+* Various types of context input and output: source supports RocketMQ while sink supports databases and RocketMQ, etc.

 ## DataStream Example